eltoroit/LDS_Interview/interview.md

 </lightning:recordEditForm>
 ```

-**READER:** I see there is a bit more attribute being used here, what does the controller look like?
+**READER:** I see there is a bit more attributes being used here

+**EL TORO:** Yes, but look closely we already talked about the different events and the record Id, so there is nothing new

+**READER:** Oh, but there is.

+**EL TORO:** What do you mean?

+**READER:** What is the `objectApiName`?

+**EL TORO:** You are absolutely right, sorry.
+We had not talked about that attribute.
+This indicates the record being created or edited is a Contact, and helps gives some context to the `<lightning:inputField />` fields.

+**READER:** But LDS could determine those values from the actual record Id.

+**EL TORO:** true, but only at run-time.
+Plus what happens if you are creating a new record and you do not provide a record Id.

+**READER:** Have not thought about that.
+Thanks.
+What does the controller look like?

 **EL TORO:** let me show you...